-- 4.16 The committee noted that the company had chosen to model enalapril as the ACE inhibitor comparator although ramipril is more commonly used in clinical practice (see section 4.3).
-The committee noted that in its exploratory analyses, the ERG had included the cost of ramipril and assumed drug doses for ramipril that reflected the way it is given in clinical practice in the UK.
-This had only a modest effect on the cost-effectiveness results, but the committee agreed that the use of ramipril costs rather than enalapril costs more appropriately reflected clinical practice in England. - 4.17 The committee noted that the company's assumptions regarding the daily drug doses were not consistent across different treatments (see section 3.52).
+- 4.15 The Committee noted that the company had chosen to model enalapril as the ACE inhibitor comparator although ramipril is more commonly used in clinical practice (see section 4.3).
+The Committee noted that in its exploratory analyses, the ERG had included the cost of ramipril and assumed drug doses for ramipril that reflected the way it is given in clinical practice in the UK.
+This had only a modest impact on the incremental cost-effectiveness ratio (ICER), but the Committee agreed that the use of ramipril costs rather than enalapril costs more appropriately reflected clinical practice in England. - 4.16 The Committee noted that the company's assumptions regarding the daily drug doses were not consistent across different treatments (see section 3.52).
 The ERG carried out exploratory analyses to reflect a consistent approach using target doses for estimating drug costs.
-The committee noted that this change had almost no effect on the cost-effectiveness results, but concluded that a consistent approach to the use of drug doses was more appropriate to inform its decision-making.
+The Committee noted that this change had almost no effect on the ICER, but concluded that a consistent approach to the use of drug doses was more appropriate to inform its decision-making. - 4.17 The Committee considered the ICERs presented by the company for sacubitril valsartan compared with ACE inhibitors, as well as he National Institute for Health and Care Excellence Page 45 of 64

-Final appraisal determination - Sacubitril valsartan for treating symptomatic chronic heart failure with reduced ejection fraction
+Appraisal consultation document - Sacubitril valsartan for treating symptomatic chronic heart failure with reduced ejection fraction

-4.18 The committee considered the incremental cost-effectiveness ratios (ICERs) presented by the company for sacubitril valsartan compared with ACE inhibitors, as well as the ERG's exploratory analyses.
-It noted that the company's base-case deterministic ICER for sacubitril valsartan compared with ACE inhibitors was £18,000 per quality-adjusted life year (QALY) gained (incremental costs £7,514, incremental QALYs 0.42).
-The committee noted that the company had done a number of scenario analyses that had shown the ICER was relatively robust to the changes explored.
-The committee then considered the ERG's exploratory analyses.
+ERG's exploratory analyses.
+It noted that the company's base-case deterministic ICER for sacubitril valsartan compared with ACE inhibitors was £18,000 per guality-adjusted life year (QALY) gained (incremental cost £7,514, incremental QALY 0.42).
+The Committee noted that the company had done a number of scenario analyses that had shown the ICER was relatively robust to the changes explored.
+The Committee then considered the ERG's exploratory analyses.
 It noted that the ERG's exploratory analyses, including all of its preferred parameters or assumptions (see sections 4.10 to section 4.14), resulted in a deterministic ICER for sacubitril valsartan compared with ACE inhibitors of £29,500 per QALY gained (incremental costs £6,841, incremental QALYs 0.33).
-The committee was aware that the ERG had considered its exploratory analyses to be associated with significant uncertainty because of the lack of generalisability of the results from the PARADIGM-HF trial and the lack of statistical significance associated with the Western Europe subgroup.
-The committee recalled its conclusion that the outcome expected to be seen in clinical practice in England would be closer to the results for the Western European group than the overall trial population (see section 4.5).
-The committee agreed that it would accept the central estimate of effect for the Western European subgroup.
-The committee recalled its conclusion that the company's approach to modelling utility benefit with sacubitril valsartan was plausible (see section 4.15) and noted that during consultation the company, applying all of the ERG's assumptions with the exception of its approach to modelling utility values, estimated an ICER of about £26,000 per QALY gained for sacubitril valsartan compared with ACE inhibitors (see section 3.70).
+The Committee was aware that the ERG had considered its exploratory analyses to be associated with significant uncertainty because of the lack of generalisability of the results from the PARADIGM-HF trial and the lack of statistical significance associated with the Western Europe subgroup.
+The Committee recalled its conclusions that the lack of statistical significance associated with the treatment effect in the subgroups (in particular the Western Europe subgroup) would not factor in its decision-making because the point estimates were in the same direction and supported the estimates for the overall trial population (see section 4.5).
+The Committee considered the ERG's exploratory analyses to be the most appropriate analyses for its decision-making because they included all of its preferred assumptions, and concluded that the most plausible ICER for sacubitril valsartan compared with ACE inhibitors was £29,500 per QALY gained.